Centralian blue-tongued skink

 The Centralian blue-tongued skink or Centralian blue-tongue (Tiliqua multifasciata) is a species of skink, occurring predominantly in the far north-west corner of New South Wales, Australia.
 It is one of six species belonging to the genus Tiliqua; the blue-tongued skinks and the shinglebacks.
+This species of reptile classifies as a lizard.

 Description

 The Centralian blue-tongue is of a very robust build, short body and slender tail, and is among the largest 1% of species in the family Scincidae.
 Both the forelimb and hindlimb have five digits.

 Colouring

 The skink is predominantly pale brown to grey in colour with a series of nine or more orange-brown bands along the length of the body and tail.
 These darker coloured bands are much wider than the paler grey-brown interspaces but are at their narrowest along the mid-dorsal region of the skink.
 There is a distinguishing black stripe surrounding the eye and extending to just above the ear, and upper-hind areas of limbs are also black.
 The skink is pale cream to white on the underside.